 • QuickBooks POS

-If using any other version of QuickBooks you will need to use Webgility's settings to map the quantities for UoM using the following instructions:
+If you're using a different version of QuickBooks, you must use Webgility's settings to map the quantities for UoM using the steps below:

 1. To set this up in Webgility you need to have your Single unit item in QuickBooks.